cs3110/textbook/src/chapters/correctness/structural_induction.md

   | Unop of uop * expr
   | Binop of expr * bop * expr
 ```

+For example, the expression `5 < 6` would be represented as
+`Binop (BLeq, Int 5, Int 6)`.
+We'll see more examples of this kind of
+representation later in the book when we study interpreters.

 The induction principle for `expr` is: